 And last but not least just to reiterate, once again #1 the book that I highly recommend for all music producers titled, “Making Music Creative Strategies for Electronic Music Producers” by Dennis DeSantis is actually on sale for $9.99 on Amazon as an E-book Kindle version.

-So anyways, I hope you all found this article very helpful.
-Hopefully at this point, you have found more beneficial ways to overcoming writer’s block.
+So anyway, I hope you all found this article very helpful.
+Hopefully, at this point, you have found more beneficial ways to overcoming writer’s block.
 Many more tips and techniques to come, as well as music and artist reviews so stay tuned!
 Thank you for watching!
 Keep on producing!